JEP draft: Post-mortem crash analysis with jcmd

 Thread.print

-VM.class_hierarchy VM.classes VM.classloader_stats
+VM.class_hierarchy VM.classes VM.classloader_stats VM.classloaders

-VM.events VM.flags VM.metaspace
+VM.command_line VM.events VM.flags VM.metaspace

-VM.native_memory VM.stringtable VM.symboltable
+VM.native_memory VM.stringtable VM.symboltable VM.systemdictionary

-VM.systemdictionary VM.version
+VM.version

 It is often difficult to access production servers where the JVM has crashed, so it is common to transport core dumps to developer workstations for analysis.
-Developer workstations typically run newer JDKs than production servers, so to facilitate analysis, it is not necessary for jcmd to come from the same JDK as the JVM that crashed. jcmd in one JDK release can revive core dumps from another JDK release as long as the JVM binary from the other release is available.
+Such workstations typically run newer JDKs than production servers, so to facilitate analysis, it is not necessary for the jcmd tool to come from the same JDK as the JVM that crashed.
+The jcmd tool in one JDK release can revive core dumps from another JDK release as long as the JVM binary from the other release is available.
 The other release may be older or newer than the release where jcmd is running, as long as both releases are at least JDK NN.
 When running jcmd, the path to the JVM binary is specified via the new -L option:

 $ jcmd -L /transported_files/libjvm.so core.1234 Thread.print